scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

                               // than the right hand side expression's type Any
 ```

-The above code will fail with a compile-time error in Dotty 3.1 and in Dotty 3 with the `-strict` flag.
+The above code will fail with a compile-time error in Scala 3.1 and in Scala 3 with the `-strict` flag.
 In contrast, in Scala 2, the above would have compiled fine but failed on runtime with an exception.

 Dotty compiler will allow such a pattern binding only if the pattern is *irrefutable* – that is, if the right-hand side conforms to the pattern's type.
 E.g. the following is OK: